Chinese Pork Dumplings

 • In a bowl, mix together the soy sauce, Chinkiang vinegar, and chili oil.
 Whisk.

-• In a large pot of water over high heat, bring it to a boil.
-Add the dumplings inside in batches.
-Stir gently with the back of a ladle.
+• In a large pot over high heat, bring water to a rolling boil.
+Add the dumplings in batches, gently stirring with the back of a ladle to prevent sticking.

-• Then, bring it back to a boil, and add another ½ cup of water.
-Lastly, bring it back to a boil one more time, and add the last ½ cup of water.
-The total cooking time is about 8 minutes.
+• Add ½ cup of water to the pot and bring it back to a boil.
+Once boiling again, add another ½ cup of water and bring it back to a boil.
+Repeat one more time, for a total of three additions.
+The dumplings should be fully cooked in about 8 minutes.

 Tips & notes